architect-templates/nuxt/README.md

 This example application is configured to connect to the [Node.js Starter Project](https://github.com/architect-templates/node-rest-api) REST API as a [dependency](https://docs.architect.io/components/dependencies/), but you can modify the `architect.yml` file to connect to any REST API backend as an Architect Component.

-We also leverage Architect's [service referencing syntax](https://docs.architect.io/components/service-discovery/#service-referencing-syntax) to populate network information, which allows Architect to seamlessly promote this stack from local dev all the way through to production!
+We also leverage Architect's [service referencing syntax](https://docs.architect.io/components/service-discovery/#service-referencing-syntax) to populate network information, which allows Architect to seamlessly promote this stack from local development all the way through to production!

 ## Registering Dependencies
 Since this application uses the [Node.js Starter Project](https://github.com/architect-templates/node-rest-api) as an external dependency, packaged into an independent Architect Component, you will need to clone that repository as well as this repository.
 Dependencies allow you to package the parts of your application stack independently rather than declaring them as services within the same `architect.yml` file, allowing reuse of your components.

-Once you have cloned the Node.js Starter Project, you will need to use the [`link` command](https://docs.architect.io/deployments/local-environments/#local-registration) before starting the React application locally.
-This command tells Architect to look for the source code for this dependency locally rather than pulling down a Component that has been registered in Architect Cloud.
+Once you have cloned the Node.js Starter Project, you will need to use the [`link` command](https://docs.architect.io/deployments/local-environments/#local-registration) before starting the Nuxt application locally.
+This command tells Architect to look for the source code for this dependency locally rather than pulling down a component that has been registered to the Architect Cloud.

 ```sh
 # Clone the Node.js Starter Project repository,